 On 6 April 2022, online right to work checks became mandatory for those with biometric cards.
 As part of the right to work check process an employer will retain the profile page, which confirms when the individual’s immigration permission expires.
 A repeat check is not needed if an employee’s immigration permission expires after 31 December 2024.

-No action is required for other types of right to work check that give an employer a continuous statutory excuse, but these individuals may be required to create a UKVI account in the future.
+No action is required for other types of right to work check that give your a continuous statutory excuse for the duration of the person’s employment (e.g. for individuals whose manual or online right to work check confirmed they are settled), but these individuals may be required to create a UKVI account in the future if they do not already have one set up.

 Find out what employers can do to minimise the impact of the change on repeat right to work checks in our previous article, How to avoid a right to work check headache when BRPs are phased out.